bonsook/ycevo/cran-comments.md

 ## Test environments
-* local Windows 10 install, R 3.6.1
+* local Windows 10 install, R 3.6.2
-* local Windows 10 install, R-devel
 * Ubuntu Xenial 16.04 (on travis-ci), R 3.6.1
-* win-builder (oldrelease and release)
+* win-builder (devel, oldrelease and release)
-* Fedora Linux, R-devel, clang, gfortran (on Rhub)
-* Debian Linux, R-devel, GCC ASAN/UBSAN  (on Rhub)
 * Windows Server 2008 R2 SP1, R-devel, 32/64 bit (on Rhub)
-* Ubuntu Linux 16.04 LTS, R-release, GCC (on Rhub)

 ## R CMD check results
 There were no ERRORs, or WARNINGs.